johnnycardy/StackRedis.L1/README.md

 If you are already using StackExchange.Redis, then integration into your project is a 2-line change:

-    IDatabase database = connection.GetDatabase(); //Get your Redis IDatabase instance as normal IDatabase l1Database = new StackRedis.L1Database(database) //Create the in-memory cached database on top
+    IDatabase database = connection.GetDatabase(); //Get your Redis IDatabase instance as normal IDatabase l1Database = new StackRedis.L1.RedisL1Database(database) //Create the in-memory cached database on top

-Since the `StackRedis.L1Database` implements `IDatabase`, it's a simple swap.
+Since the `RedisL1Database` implements `IDatabase`, it's a simple swap.

 ### Project State

 It's early days... at the moment, calls involving the `String` type are accelerated, but nothing else.
 Unimplemented calls are passed directly to Redis.
-In other words, dropping this library in will speed up StringGet.
+In other words, dropping this library in will speed up StringGet but won't affect other parts of IDatabase.